aylu2910/aylu2910/README.md

 # 💫 About Me:
-👩🏻‍💻 Backend developer at Mercado Libre<br>📓 Software Engineering Student<br> 🖥 Passionate about technology<br><br>Favorite phrase ever:<br>"Just because something works doesn't mean it can't be improved" ⚙️ <br> If you would like to get in touch, please contact me via linkedin!<br>
+👩🏻‍💻 Backend developer at Mercado Libre with Business Analyst background<br>📓 Software Engineering Student<br> 🖥 Passionate about technology<br><br>Favorite phrase ever:<br>"Just because something works doesn't mean it can't be improved" ⚙️ <br> If you would like to get in touch, please contact me via linkedin!<br>

 ## 🌐 Socials: